 Over the last week or so we have been blessed with the most glorious warm sunny days and cloudless skies which, according to the neighbours, is not normal.
 Certainly our memory of last February while we were renting in the area was of wet, wet, wet and more wet.
-So the phrase of the moment between everyone we meet is “Il faut en profiter!” which basically means “make the most of it!”
+The phrase of the moment between everyone we meet is “Il faut en profiter!” which basically means “make the most of it!”
 So we are.

 Eoin has been hard at work cleaning our roof, chopping down old trees and doing lots of other outdoors jobs.
 If you follow me on Facebook or Instagram you will know that I am a passionate organic gardener and that our aim is to grow as much of our own veg as possible here at La Girouette.
 This beautiful weather has started my green fingers itching as we rapidly approach the start of another growing year and yesterday I completed Phase 2 of Operation GIY (Grow It Yourself) which was to clean out and reorganise the potting shed.
 As I was taking everything out, cleaning tools, disposing of rubbish, organising my pots and generally seeing what was there, I realised how therapeutic I found this job and how much it mirrored how I approach life.

 Phase 1 actually started last week when a man arrived with a lorry full of organic compost for our ‘potager’ (veg garden).
 Although not the most exciting phase it is really essential because most seeds and plants like good nutritious ground to grow in.
-In my internal world this translates to the fertile ground which I create and care for with my daily spiritual practices like meditation, chanting and yoga.
+In my internal world this translates to the fertile ground which I create and care for with my daily devotional practices like meditation, chanting and yoga.
 These all help to quiet my busy mind and to make me more conscious of what I am focusing my energy on.

 Phase 2 is all about having a good spring clean to see what I am holding on to or storing which is no longer of use to me.
 This can be old pots, broken tools or rubbish or, in the case of my inner world it might be thoughts, conditioning or beliefs which are limiting my experience of life.
 I do this by talking things through with Eoin or my spiritual teacher, journalling or simply practising self-enquiry.

 Phase 3 yesterday in the potting shed involved organising the things that I chose to keep in a way that was simpler, more ordered and which allows me to see them easily.
-My pots were organised in order of colour and of size so that it I can see at a glance where things are.
+My pots were organised in order of colour and size so that it I can see at a glance where things are.
 Taking stock like this also helped me to be grateful for all the tools, pots, seeds and other things which I have.
 In my internal landscape this manifests as me being more aware of what I am choosing to hang on to and being grateful for all that I have.